Avatar

 Biography

-I am deeply curious about how we can build virtual representations for the real world that can be optimized and rendered efficiently to faithfully match our perception (visual and beyond; see for example Neural Assets, VEO, Neural 3D Video, NR-NeRF).
+I am deeply curious about how we can build interactive virtual representations for the physical world that can be optimized and rendered efficiently to faithfully match our perception (visual and beyond; see for example Neural Assets, VEO, Neural 3D Video, NR-NeRF).
 A lot of my work focuses on perception and rendering systems for humans, see for example TAVA, HVH, ARCH, NBF, UP.
 I created the human pose estimation system for Amazon Halo, which is part of a system to create a 3D model of your body using your smartphone.
 My team’s work at Meta on reconstructing and rendering radiance fields interactively was featured at Meta Connect 2022 and on CNET (co-presented with Zhao Dong et al.’s work on inverse rendering).

 At the same time, I am very interested in the engineering challenges such systems create and was awarded an Honorable Mention at the ACM Multimedia Open-Source Software Competition 2016 for my work on decision forests.
 In 2021, I wrote the Pulsar renderer (now the sphere-based rendering backend for PyTorch3D) and would love to find better ways to use low-level autodifferentiation on GPUs.